inlab-geo/espresso/docs/source/developer_guide/develop.rst

 How to get started with developing Espresso
 -------------------------------------------

-Before you work on any parts of Epsresso, make sure you have the project forked and cloned, and a development environment prepared.
+Before you work on any parts of Espresso, make sure you have the project forked and cloned, and a development environment prepared.

 If not, follow these pages before you continue with the development: